zainuddin-maker/Screen-Detecktor-for-window/README.md

-This application will issue a data list of each asset along with its height and width, this data can be used to adjust the appearance of each asset against other assets.
+This application will output the height and width of the window page , this can be used to accurately set the responsive display for the application.